Better Flood Nerd Logo

 You can start with Hawaiʻi’s Flood Hazard Assessment Tool, often called FHAT, and search by address or TMK.
 It can show the FEMA flood zone for the property, but it should be treated as a starting point, not the whole answer.

-Use the map, but do not stop at the map.
-Check the flood zone, then look at the property itself: streams, drainage, slope, fill, nearby development, coastal exposure, groundwater, and lender requirements.
-That is how you avoid making a big insurance decision from one map letter.
+Flood Nerd Take: Use the map, but do not stop at the map.
+We check the flood zone, then the property itself — streams, drainage, slope, fill, nearby development, coastal exposure, groundwater, and lender requirements — so a big insurance decision is not made from one map letter.

 What can make a Hawaii flood map feel wrong or outdated?